 While the Cook Islands’ main attraction may be the clear waters, the lush jungle provides the perfect playground for an adventure-fuelled holiday.

 A must-do for the more daring traveller is the four-hour Cross-Island Trek, which takes you through rugged terrain to reach the Needle, a unique rock formation.
-It still holds deep spiritual significance for the locals – in 2002 the Dalai Lama declared it one of the world’s eight remaining energy points after journeying there with “Pa”, a well-respected Cook Islands elder.
+It still holds deep spiritual significance for the locals – in 2002 the Dalai Lama declared it one of the world’s eight remaining energy points after journeying there.

 Bike riding is another popular activity.
 You can join a group for a more challenging experience, or hire a bike nearby and cruise around the streets, riding at a leisurely pace.